rodrigomorae/EMNIST_classifiers/README.md

 	- https://github.com/h2oai/h2o-tutorials/tree/master/tutorials/deeplearning

 ## Classifiers training
 For the application of the classifiers where defined subdatasets from the original with a % of the number of samples of teh original set.
-It was necessarary because the computional coast of the techinique applyed is high and the computer used was just a notebook woth a Corei5 and 8gb RAM memory.
+It was necessarary because the computional coast of the techinique applyed is high and the computer used was just a notebook with a Core i5 and 8gb RAM memory.
 Analysis performed on theses subsets showed that the distribution and the variance of the data was minimally impacted.

 For the preparation of the data, it where used two aproaches.
-One of them applied the PCA while the other applied the LDA tranormation.
-To the PCA technique, was selected the firsts 200 principal components to defined teh dataset train and for LDA, all the 46 predictors columns created was used.
+One of them applied the PCA while the other applied the LDA transformation.
+To the PCA technique, was selected the firsts 200 principal components to defined the dataset train and for LDA, all the 46 predictors columns created was used.

 The sequence of the applied techiniques on the dataset was:
 	1 - Selection a fraction of the data;